rac2030/rac.su/content/project/MakeZurich-MoBiFloC.md

 ## Idea
 Challenge accepted... but on what should we focus?

 Create a measuring unit that is cheap (many deployements, vandalism) and can be deployed to where its needed without much efforts to enrich the [existing data](https://data.stadt-zuerich.ch/dataset/verkehrszaehlungen-werte-fussgaenger-velo).
 As transport media we wanted to use the existing [LoRaWAN infrastructure from TTN Zürich](https://www.thethingsnetwork.org/community/zurich/) as this was the main topic of this hackathon.
-After a week of research and tryouts in the [MechArtLab](http://www.mechatronicart.ch/mechartlab/) I picked up on the idea of using a pressure sensor for this (idea source is [TOMORROW LAB](http://www.tomorrow-lab.com/lab16.php)) and so the journey begins.
+After a week of research and tryouts in the [MechArtLab](http://www.mechatronicart.ch/mechartlab/) I picked up on the idea of using a differential pressure sensor for this (idea source is [TOMORROW LAB](http://www.tomorrow-lab.com/lab16.php)) and so the journey begins.
 {{<figure class="floatright30" src="SHT31.jpg">}}

 We wanted to use 2 pressure sensors with one tube each, this will allow us to not only count but also determine the direction the bycicles passed the sensor.
 We have no clue how exactly we want to distinguish pedrestrians from bycicles but some ideas floating around was calculating the speed from the difference the two tubes get hit or the intensity of the pressure change.
 As we had a sonar sensor in the box, this could also have been used in some way and maybe combining the different sources we can find out the difference.